machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - `.` ends interactive processing successfully.
 This is the value of `AIFileProcessor.EXIT_SPECIAL_PROMPT_COMMAND`.
 - `>` accepts the current AI response and continues without sending a new user prompt.
 This is the value of `AIFileProcessor.CONTINUE_SPECIAL_PROMPT_COMMAND`.
+- `>>` accepts the current response, turns off interactive mode, and lets the remaining processing run without asking for more input.

 For example, enter: